How do I know if I am eligible to switch retailer?

 How will my U-Save rebates be used to offset my electricity charges with iSwitch?

-Your U-Save rebates will be used to offset your bill from SP Group first.
-Any remaining U-Save rebates will be used to offset your subsequent electricity bill by iSwitch in the following month.
-The amount of U-Save used will be reflected in the bill.
+Your U-Save rebates will be used to offset your bill from SP Group first (for water, gas and refuse collection).
+The remaining balance will then be used to offset electricity charges for your subsequent iSwitch bill.

 What if the wrong amount of U-Save rebates is transferred?